Remove pin bones in 4 easy steps!

 Pin bones aren't removed through filleting.
 Typically, large Alaskan processors remove them with a machine called a (you guessed it) pin bone machine.
 In order to remove pin bones mechanically the salmon have to “rest” for a few days so their flesh can soften.
 “Resting,” however, is really an industry euphemism for rotting.
 The process sacrifices enough quality that we’re uncomfortable doing it.

-Below are instructions on how you can easily remove the pin bones.
+Below we've included a 30-second video and pictorial guide on how you can easily remove the pin bones.
 Note that tail cuts have fewer pin bones, and will gravitate towards the wider end of the fillet.
 If removing your pin bones seems like too much of a chore, simply push them to the side while you eat.
 Enjoy!

 1. Arrange the salmon fillet with skin-side down.